OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ![USB connection.](img/usbConnect.PNG "fig:")

-Not it is necessary to open the programming environment to add the COM device and configure the gateway device.
+Note that it is necessary to open the programming environment to add the COM device and configure the gateway device.
 The steps to follow are detailed below:

 -   Open Pymakr.